 Dementia is a serious concern for seniors and the elderly.
 As we age, it becomes more likely that we will begin to show signs of dementia.
 By the time you reach eighty, dementia becomes a strong possibility.
-That’s why it’s important to make sure that you are finding ways to help reduce the impact of the condition, keeping the brain and the mind healthy.
+That’s why it’s important to make sure that you are finding ways to help reduce the impact of the condition; keeping the brain and the mind healthy.
 As you might have guessed, there are activities for seniors with dementia.

 Possibilities that you should consider include baking and cooking.
 Following a recipe and completing different processes does keep the mind stimulated.
 As such, it can be a great option.
-It’s also possible to avoid the potential dangers that you might be worried about with this activity completely.
+It’s also possible to avoid the potential dangers that you might be worried about for this activity completely.
 For instance, you can make sure that seniors are completing certain processes like mixing the ingredients.
 This is important because seniors with dementia can phase out and forget what they are doing completely.

 Even tasks related to the organization can be beneficial to those suffering from dementia.
 It’s a great choice because it can help remind them of where items belong.
 This can aid them in staying familiar with their environment and not becoming confused.
 It’s also true to say that many people with dementia find organizational tasks like this very relaxing.
 So, it can help diminish stress too.

 If you can, it’s worth getting seniors with dementia to watch family videos.
-This can help remind them of who people are and keep names as well as faces fresh in their mind.
+This can help remind them of who people are and keep names as well as faces fresh in their minds.
 It can also help them understand the difference between the past and present.
 This line often becomes blurred, particularly for those affected with the later stages of the condition.